 If you don’t receive the e-mail within a few minutes, be sure to check your spam folder.
-The email will be from
+Search your files for “firstname.lastname@example.org”.

 Once you’ve created your new account, you will use that account now and in the future to submit and review your abstract submissions and later to register for the conference.

-- Click the Lost your password? link at the bottom of this control (below the white box) to open the Get New Password page.
+- Click the Lost your password? link at the bottom of this control (below the white boxs) to open the Get New Password page.

-- Enter either your username or email address associated with the IFD&TC website, enter the CAPTCHA Code on the screen, and click the Get New Password button.
+- Enter either your username or email address associated with the IFD&TC website, and click the Get New Password button.

 - You’ll receive an email with a link to open the Reset Password page.
 If you don’t receive an email in your InBox, please check your spam folder.
-The email will be from the IFD&TC Website Administrator (firstname.lastname@example.org).
+Search your files for “email@example.com”.
 Open this e-mail, and click on the link provided there.